Abhiroop/Abhiroop.github.io/lic.md

 #### Abstract

 Embedded Systems application development has been traditionally carried out in low-level machine-oriented programming languages like C or Assembler that can result in unsafe, error-prone and difficult-to-maintain code.
+%Several reported security vulnerabilities in embedded applications are results of memory leaks and out-of-bound memory accesses permitted by low-level languages.
 Functional programming with features such as higher-order functions, algebraic data types, polymorphism, strong static typing and automatic memory management seems to be a suitable candidate to address the issues with low-level languages and simplifying embedded-systems programming.

 However, embedded systems usually run on heavily memory-constrained devices with memory in the order of hundreds of kilobytes and applications running on such devices embody the general characteristics of being (i) I/O-bound, (ii) concurrent and (iii) timing-aware.
 Popular functional language compilers and runtimes either do not fare well with such scarce memory resources or do not provide high-level abstractions that address all the three listed characteristics.

-This work fills this gap by investigating and proposing high-level abstractions specialised for I/O-bound, concurrent and timing-aware embedded-systems programs.
+This work attempts to address this gap by investigating and proposing high-level abstractions specialised for I/O-bound, concurrent and timing-aware embedded-systems programs.
 We implement the proposed abstractions on eagerly-evaluated, statically-typed functional languages running natively on microcontrollers.
 Our contributions are divided into two parts -

-Part 1 presents a functional reactive programming language - Hailstorm - that tracks side effects like I/O in its type system using a feature called *resource types*.
-The language uses a combination of resource types and Arrowized Functional Reactive Programming (AFRP) operators to write embedded systems programs running on the GRiSP microcontroller board.
+Part 1 presents a functional reactive programming language - Hailstorm - that tracks side effects like I/O in its type system using a feature called resource types.
+Hailstorm's programming model is illustrated on the GRiSP microcontroller board.

-Part 2 comprises two papers that describe the design and implementation of a virtual machine (VM) - SenseVM - that can host functional languages while providing support for message-passing based concurrency (inspired from ConcurrentML).
-It also supports a message-passing based IO interface that translates between low-level interrupt based and memory-mapped peripherals and includes a special operator to express timing behaviours.
-SenseVM currently hosts a Caml-like functional language and is capable of hosting DSLs like Hailstorm as well.
-Our evaluation of the SenseVM is carried out on the popular STM32F4 and the NRF52 microcontroller boards.
-We discuss the interpreter and garbage collection overhead on the response-time and also measure precision and jitter of timed operations on SenseVM.
+Part 2 comprises two papers that describe the design and implementation of Synchron, a runtime API that provides a uniform message-passing framework for the handling of software messages as well as hardware interrupts.
+Additionally, the Synchron API supports a novel timing operator to capture the notion of time, common in embedded applications.
+The Synchron API is implemented as a virtual machine - SynchronVM - that is run on the NRF52 and STM32 microcontroller boards.
+We present programming examples that illustrate the concurrency, I/O and timing capabilities of the VM and provide various benchmarks on the response time, memory and power usage of SynchronVM.

 #### Introduction